 I'm calling in response to the doctors that were on yesterday.

-She was saying that uh Trump has personality disorders and the I've got the diagnostic criteria for personality disorder is pretty straightforward.
+And the diagnostic criteria for personality disorder is pretty straightforward.

-Trump or Clinton.
+Trump or Clinton?

-Deceitful as indicated by repeated lying.
+Deceitful, as indicated by repeated lying.

-Disregard for safety of self and others.
+Disregard for safeties of self and others.

 Lack of remorse.